-Objective Competition issue(s) which arise frequently Best practice remedies Assurance of SMP operators may deny access to their network. access of wholesale leased lines on reasonable terms in order to give competitors confidence to enter and/or continue SMP operators may restrict use of services.
+Objective Competition issue(s) which arise frequently Best practice remedies Objective Assurance of access SMP operators may deny access to their network.
+There should be reasonable certainty of on-going supply of wholesale leased lines on reasonable terms in order to give competitors confidence to enter and/or continue operations in the market.
+SMP operators may restrict use of services.
 SMP operators may put restrictions on how the leased lines provided can be used which are not objectively justifiable.
 SMP operators may influence how competition develops by granting access only to specific form of wholesale leased lines.
-The access products have a geographic/architectural dimension as well as dimension of product characteristics.
-BP3 NRAs should encourage infrastructure competition at the deepest development/implementation of new products and services that are feasible and reasonable (such issues may arise if SMP operators claim they did not obtain the BP4 To avoid competitive distortions access should be mandated regardless of the technical solution insofar as it is proportionate, possible and efficient.
-Different treatment of copper and fibre based wholesale leased lines should be justified and non-discriminatory, and should be based on the differences in identified competition problems
+SMP operators may refuse to develop new products and services on request from an alternative operator.
+SMP operators may have an incentive to deny access by either charging excessive prices and/or delaying BP1 NRAs should impose the appropriate and proportionate combination of access products that properly reflect their national circumstances.
+BP2 NRAs imposition of remedies should be based on the ladder of investment principle.
+The ladder consists of access products at specific access points and wholesale products to reach these access points.4 The access products have a geographic/architectural dimension as well as dimension of product characteristics.
+BP3 NRAs should encourage infrastructure competition at the deepest level where it is reasonable, reducing barriers to entry.
+BP3a Where necessary, NRAs should specify specific forms of access to promote infrastructure competition.5 BP4 To avoid competitive distortions access should be mandated either charging excessive prices and/or delaying development/implementation of new products and services that are feasible and reasonable (such issues may arise if SMP operators claim they did not obtain the appropriate BP4 To avoid competitive distortions access should be mandated regardless of the technical solution insofar as it is proportionate, possible and efficient.
+6 Different treatment of copper and fibre based wholesale